Sesame Seed Crusted Tuna Steak with Mango Salsa

 Looking for more inspired seafood recipes?
 Try these other favorites:

 • Saffron Shrimp Risotto – Bring restaurant-quality flavor right to your kitchen.
 This recipe combines homemade shrimp stock with the subtle flavor of saffron.
-The perfect dish for those special occasions or any time you crave a gourmet meal without the reservation.
+The perfect dish for those special occasions or any time you crave a gourmet meal without a reservation.

-• Crab and Ahi Tuna Tower â€“ Layers of delicious crab meat, mango and avocado, and sushi-grade tuna create this restaurant worthy recipe that will easily elevate your next at-home dining experience.
+• Crab and Ahi Tuna Tower – Layers of delicious crab meat, mango and avocado, and sushi-grade tuna create this restaurant-worthy recipe that will easily elevate your next at-home dining experience.
 It is a perfect shareable appetizer.

-• Octopus Ceviche â€“ Made with tender baby octopus with shrimp and tilapia along with tangy lime juice, red onions, cilantro and chiles for a light and refreshing dish.
+• Octopus Ceviche – Made with tender baby octopus with shrimp and tilapia along with tangy lime juice, red onions, cilantro, and chiles for a light and refreshing dish.

 sesame seed crusted seared tuna on top of rice and topped with mango salsa all in a bowl